 - An expected outcome.

 - A time-box.
 Strive for 30 minutes or less whenever possible.
-(With a clear agenda and expected outcome, you’ll be surprised by how much can be accomplished in little time.)
+(A clear agenda and expected outcome can result in achieving a considerable amount of work in a short period.)

-You must share the above five points with all participants before the meeting.
+The above five points must be shared with all participants before the meeting.
 It will allow all contributors to prepare and know what to expect from the meeting.